Skip to main content

 Google announced in July 2019 that a future update would patch a quirk that let sites track Incognito Mode, adding a little more privacy.
 Understandably, news services that allow a limited number of free reads a month before requiring a subscription are opposed to this feature.
 Google’s response: Find another way.

 Google has additional changes coming to Chrome’s Incognito Mode, though it will likely stay local-only.
-If you’re looking to up your protection and take matters into your own hands, consider looking into a customizable VPN for added protection.
+If you’re looking to up your protection and take matters into your own hands, consider our list of the best VPNs for added privacy.
 This is the one way to control and protect all of your data.
+Another is to switch to one of the best privacy-focused browsers.

 Tyler Lacoma